pauleveritt/visual_debugging/README.md

 - Django/Flask template debugging
 - Viewing numpy/pandas data frames

+### Setup

+- Darcula, big font
+- Tab-less, clutter-free
+- View -> Description of Actions

 ### Old-Fashioned Debugging

 - Problem: Where is 0,0
-- print statements
+- print statements in on_mouse_motion
 - import pdb; pdb.set_trace()
+- `p x` and `p y`

 ### Visual Debugging

 - Run program like normal, under the debugger
-- Install Cython speedups
 - Use breakpoint to solve first problem

 ### Poking Around

 - Problem: I want to use f-string `f'Score: {self.score:02d}'` but I'm not sure how
 - Interactive would help
+- Set breakpoint
+- Use the inline comment values to see variables
-- Set breakpoint, then use Evaluate Expression
+- Use Evaluate Expression
 - Or, Console
-- Install iPython and use it
+- Install ipython and use it

 ### Breakpoints

 - Problem: What is that "delta_time" thing?
-- Set breakpoint, observe value, click "Continue"
+- Set breakpoint, observe value, click "Continue", check again
 - Clear breakpoint, click "Continue"
+- Resume
+- Set a different breakpoint without restarting
-- Problem: wrong filename, what directory am I in?
+- Problem: typo in filename, what directory am I in?
 - Any Exception breakpoint
+- Explain  "Frames" to see what called it
+- Conditional Breakpoint: Score > 9 (in double digits)

 ## Stepping

 - Problem: 50 coins at random positions
-- Add for loop, but is random doing the right thing?
+- Stepping 1: for loop, but is random doing the right thing?
 - Set breakpoint, start regular stepping
 - Set breakpoint outside, and step into
+- Step *into* `arcade.Sprite` constructor, then step out
 - Ditto, step over
+- Step accidentally into random, show Step Into My Code
+- Run to Cursor
 - Problem: How does Arcade collisions work?
+- Stepping 2
 - Add code then step into

 ### Watch Expressions

 - Problem: Are the number of coins actually decreasing?
-- Set breakpoint in for coin in hit_list
+- Set breakpoint in for coin in hit_list and stop there
+- Ugh, lots of things to scroll through
 - Add a watch expression: len(self.coin_list)
 - Cause collision with multiple coins
 - Step through and see the watch expression value